Constipation in Toddlers: Causes and Treatment

 Constipation and bedwetting

 Constipation is not only a problem in itself; it can be the cause of other problems too, like bedwetting.
-As the stools accumulate in the child’s rectum, which is situated just behind the urinary bladder, the rectum begins to push against the bladder, irritating it.
-This leads to abnormal contractions of the bladder wall muscle and to urine being evacuated, more so at night.
-It has been found in 72% of children with both constipation and bedwetting that treating the constipation can cure the bedwetting.
+As the stools accumulate in the child’s rectum, the rectum begins to push against the bladder.
+As the rectum is just behind the urinary bladder, that irritates the bladder.
+This leads to involuntary passing of urine due to abnormal contractions of the bladder wall muscle.
+This happens more at night.
+It has been found in 72 per cent of children with both constipation and bedwetting that treating constipation can cure the bedwetting.

 How constipation causes urinary tract infection